firebase/firebase-js-sdk/.changeset/metal-paws-joke.md

 '@firebase/firestore': minor
 ---

-Updated an outdated error message to include '!=' as an inequality.
+Updated an outdated error message to include '!=' and 'not-in' as an inequalities.